 He comes from Melbourne, Australia, which is the coffee capital of the world though he only started drinking it when he moved to Singapore.
 He loves having the right tool for the job which is why his kitchen is full of gadgets.
 He is searching for the greatest burger in Singapore.

 Rob thinks it’s a real joy to be able to teach people the good news about Jesus from the Bible, his favourite verse in the Bible is Revelation 22:4: “They will see His face” and Christians being faithful to their king Jesus in the middle of suffering is one of the few things that can make him cry.

-Rob serves in the 4pm Congregation.
+Rob serves as the Congregation Pastor of the 5:30pm Congregation.

 Eileen spent the most part of her life living in Singapore but had her life truly shaped when she learnt the complete picture of the gospel in her time as an international student with Saint Lucia Evangelical (SLE) Church Brisbane.
 God was able, in his goodness, to show her the glory of the gospel, in which she finds all joy.

 Since then, she’s worked a number of years as a physiotherapist both in Brisbane, Sydney and more recently in Singapore.
 She also did a two year stint in the ministry apprenticeship program with FOCUS, the international student ministry of Campus Bible Study at the University of New South Wales – where she gained insight to how one place can attract, prepare and send christians out to take their place in God’s mission around the world!

 She’s married to Raphael, whom she met at church and together they delight in partnering in ministry and all of life.
 She enjoys the outdoors, but loves plants and bubble tea in indoor spaces, and hopes to someday make better filter coffee!